Skip to product information

 Select the screw length that best fits your project needs.

-• 1.5" Lag Screw: The standard choice for attaching directly to a typical 4x4 or 6x6 wood post.
+• 1.5" Lag Screw: The standard choice for attaching directly to a typical 4x4 wood post or larger.

 • 3.5" Lag Screw: Ideal for wall attachments where you need to penetrate through drywall, sheathing, or siding to securely reach the internal framing.